 Schools, businesses and government organizations are turning to new ever-evolving technologies to more effectively engage learners, improve the quality of the learning experience, and increase performance.
 As such, many educators need to expand their skills in instructional technology to become more effective and innovative integrators of technology into the learning experience.
 With a School of Education and Human Development degree, you'll leave with a robust portfolio progressively built throughout the program demonstrating your creativity, competencies, and curiosity.
 Our graduates can design engaging, effective, and innovative learning environments and also lead them.

 Are you interested in designing and delivering programs for physical activity, rehabilitation, sport and exercise that enhances the performance and quality of life for young and old?
 The Kinesiology program at the School of Education and Human Development does just that by providing a unique blend of direct instruction by top faculty, field and clinical practice, and various research opportunities.
-Our many degree options provide a choice of career paths, and graduates of Curry's Kinesiology program go on to fulfilling, successful careers.
+Our many degree options provide a choice of career paths, and graduates of UVA School of Education and Human Development's Kinesiology program go on to fulfilling, successful careers.

 You’ve always loved math, and maybe you want to teach it.
 Or maybe you want to have a greater hand in shaping curriculum so that you can inspire more students to go into fields requiring math skills.
 At the School of Education and Human Development, we provide a variety of degree options in order to help you achieve your personal goals for math education.
 Math educators are always in high demand, and School of Education and Human Development teacher education graduates enjoy several job opportunities.